skypilot-org/skypilot/docs/source/reservations/reservations.rst

       labels:
         kueue.x-k8s.io/queue-name: dws-local-queue

-Here, ``kueue.x-k8s.io/queue-name`` is the name of the Kueue queue to submit your resource request to, and ``provreq.kueue.x-k8s.io/maxRunDurationSeconds`` is the maximum duration for a created instance to be kept alive (in seconds, required), and ``provision_timeout`` is the timeout for provisioning an instance with DWS (in seconds, optional).
+1. ``kueue.x-k8s.io/queue-name``: name of the Kueue queue to submit your resource request to.
+2. ``provreq.kueue.x-k8s.io/maxRunDurationSeconds``: maximum duration for a created instance to be kept alive (in seconds, required).
+3. ``provision_timeout``: timeout for provisioning an instance with DWS (in seconds, optional).
 If the timeout is reached without getting the requested resources, SkyPilot will automatically :ref:`failover <auto-failover>` to other clouds/regions/zones to get the resources.

 Long-term reservations
 ----------------------